+We decided to test and review the best allergy medicines available on the market.
 We took a look at pretty much every preparation, pill, powder, or formula we could in order to ascertain which the best of the best is.
 As far as we’re concerned, the average allergenic victim is going to find Allegra Adult 24 Hour Allergy Tablets to provide long lasting relief without leaving you drowsy, but it might not be the right answer for you.

 If you’re looking to get all day, lasting relief without feeling tired then you may want to give Allegra Adult 24 Hour Allergy Tablets a shot.
 One pill a day, and allergies can be a thing of the past.
 It’s also undoubtedly the best non-drowsy allergy medicine around.